Okyeame Kwame: Tertiary education

 He is also an associate co-opted member of the Chartered Institute of Marketing Ghana in recognition of his professional use of marketing in creative arts.

+In March 2024, Kwame and his wife, Annica Nsia-Apau, graduated from the Institute of Paralegal Training and Leadership Studies (IPSL) with professional Master’s degrees in Alternative Dispute Resolution.
+This marks the second Master’s degree Kwame has earned.

 Music career

-In 1997 he achieved notoriety as a member of the "Akyeame" hiplife duo, together with fellow Ghanaian Daniel Kofi Amoateng (under the stage name Okyeame Kofi).
-They recorded together the albums "Nyansapo" ("Witty Knot", 1997), "Nkonsonkonson" ("Shackles", 1998), "Ntoaso" ("Continuity", 2000) and "Apam Foforo" ("New Testament", 2002).
-He performed solo under his own record label One Mic Entertainment, in Accra since they parted in 2004.
-He also featured renowned Ghanaian highlife and hiplife artists as Daddy Lumba, Kojo Antwi and Ofori Amponsah.
+In 1997, he achieved notoriety as a member of the "Akyeame" hiplife duo, together with fellow Ghanaian Daniel Kofi Amoateng (under the stage name Okyeame Kofi).
+They recorded together the albums, "Nyansapo" ("Witty Knot", 1997), "Nkonsonkonson" ("Shackles", 1998), "Ntoaso" ("Continuity", 2000) and "Apam Foforo" ("New Testament", 2002).
+He performed a solo under his own record label "One Mic Entertainment", since they parted in 2004.
+He also featured some renowned Ghanaian highlife and hiplife artists like Daddy Lumba, Kojo Antwi and Ofori Amponsah.

 For declaring himself B.R.A (Best Rapper Alive) in a song he recorded after winning Ghana Music Awards Artist of the Year award in 2009, Okyeame Kwame sparked a conflict with fellow Ghanaian rapper Obrafour, who saw himself more deserving.
-This resulted in one of the memorable feuds the Ghanaian music scene has seen, with Obrafour challenging Okyeame Kwame to a rap battle on the streets which was never honored.
-In 2011, after Obrafour had apologized for his actions Okyeame Kwame explained he declined Obrafour's challenge because there was no need for it at the time, as winning Artist of the Year was vindicative enough.
+This resulted in one of the most memorable feuds the Ghanaian music scene has seen, with Obrafour challenging Okyeame Kwame to a rap battle on the streets which was never honored.
+In 2011, after Obrafour had apologized for his actions, Okyeame Kwame explained he declined Obrafour's challenge because there was no need for it at the time, as winning Artist of the Year was vindictive enough.

-Okyeame Kwame has contributed his due to education and the promotion of scholarship, his rap lyrics (which incorporate didactic themes, social consciousness and poetry) being studied in some Ghanaian universities.
-He recently came out with a song titled Yeeko ft Ghana's very own highlife artist Kuami Eugene.
+Okyeame Kwame has made significant contributions to education and scholarship promotion.
+His rap lyrics (which incorporate didactic themes, social consciousness and poetry) are being studied in some Ghanaian universities.

+He is an advocate for the incorporation of researchers into the music industry to provide expert perspectives and data within the field.

 Style

-Okyeame Kwame raps and sings mostly in Twi dialect of the Akan language of Ghana.
-However, his versatile prowess sees him do songs in English as well.
+Most of Okyeame Kwame's raps and songs are performed in the Twi dialect of Ghana's Akan language.
+However, due to his diversity, he also performs songs in English.
 His stage name Okyeame chosen to reflect his lyrical fluidity means "linguist (of the royal court)" in his native Akan.

-Other venues
+His ability to also perform other music genres, including hip-hop, reggae, highlife, R&B, jazz, and others, has garnered him the title "Mr. Versatile."

+Significant Music Events

-Aside from musical performances, Kwame launched in 2012 "The Versatile Show", produced by himself and performed biannually at the National Theatre, a theater show in which he blends music with drama and poetry.
+Aside from musical performances, Kwame launched "The Versatile Show" in 2012, produced by himself and performed biannually at the National Theatre.
+He incorporates poetry, drama, and music in this theatrical production.

+In 2016, Kwame and his wife initiated another event called "Flaunt Your Lover."
+The purpose of this event was to provide a platform for couples to come together and celebrate love.